IAmFrench/EFREI-M2-ST2DCCC/README.md

 #### Service is slow or degraded (timelimit)
-If a request is taking too much time, a fallback method is taking care of providing a response to ensuire a continuity of service.
+If a request is taking too much time, a fallback method is taking care of providing a response to ensure a continuity of service.

-To simulate this delay we have implemented an argument (passed as a query parameter) for the `GET {movie-service}/movies/{id}` route in the movie service:
+To simulate this delay, we have implemented an argument (passed as a query parameter) for the `GET {movie-service}/movies/{id}` route in the movie service:

 ![Delay added to the query in the Movie Service using a pause statement](./artefacts/movie-service-delay.png)

-And thanks to the Swagger GUI we can test this:
+And thanks to the Swagger UI we can test this:

 ![Swagger UI query that induce a delay of 600ms](./artefacts/chrome-swagger-ui-delay-query.png)

-This produce the following response:
+This produces the following response:

 ![Swagger UI response after a query inducing a delay of 600ms](./artefacts/chrome-swagger-ui-delay-response.png)

-As expected, a fallback method have been triggered.
+As expected, a fallback method has been triggered.

 Here is the code responsible for that (in the actor service):

 ![REST Client of the actor service embedded into a circuit breaker](./artefacts/actor-service-rest-client-with-fallback.png)

-The timelimit have been set in the circuit breaker config:
+The time limit has been set in the circuit breaker config:

 ![Circuit breaker config file](./artefacts/actor-service-circuit-breaker-config.png)